-It is very important to keep in mind that the leads that we’re buying or generating should be active leads that can be reached and contacted.
-We are scraping the whole internet and databases so it’s equally essential to keep an eye on the quality of leads instead of quantity.
+It is very important to keep in mind that the leads that we’re buying or generating should be active leads.
+It can be reached and contacted.
+We are scraping the whole internet and databases.
+So it’s equally essential to keep an eye on the quality of leads instead of quantity.

 Build A Buyer Network:

-After you’ve determined how you’ll do your lead acquisition and set up the pricing scheme now it’s time for you to look forward to the network of buyers who’re willing to purchase your leads.
+After you’ve determined how you’ll do your lead acquisition and set up the pricing schem.
+Now it’s time for you to look forward to the network of buyers who’re willing to purchase your leads.

 This is one of the most important and difficult steps when building your lead selling process.
 If you plan on running a long-term lead selling business, be prepared to dedicate much of your up-front and ongoing efforts to finding and working with your lead buyers.